Uncertain Machine Ethical Decisions Using Hypothetical Retrospection: Autonomous Library Test Case

 \subsection{Consequentialism with Unequal Assignments}

 The utility of students discovering the data compromise can be lowered such that \textit{recommend}'s expected utility is lower than \textit{ignore}'s, for example with the assignment $\langle othersFindOut, -5, True \rangle$.
 Now, attacks fire the other way, displayed in Figure \ref{fig:UtilityPass1Others-5}.
 When \textit{recommend} is chosen and other students find out, as in $b_2, b_4, b_6, b_8 \in m(a_1)$, the utility is lower than \textit{ignore}'s branches.
-There is no defence since \textit{ignore} has a greater utility expectation. \textit{Recommend} can lead to the highest utility branches with $b_1$ and $b_5$, but unlike before, $b_{10}$ defends citing its higher utility expectation.
+This answers critical question 1 positively for attacks on these branch's arguments.
+There is no defence since \textit{ignore} has a greater utility expectation so critical question 2 is positive. \textit{Recommend} can lead to the highest utility branches with $b_1$ and $b_5$, but unlike before, $b_{10}$ defends citing its higher utility expectation.
 Thus, \textit{ignore} is selected with full acceptability.

 Deciding utilities is difficult without further details, i.e. the student's grades, data preferences, etc. Ideally, branches would be developed until enough morally relevant information is described, but this is not always computationally viable.
 Even so, exact utilities are subjective.
 We confront this issue with utility classes.
 Supposing $othersFindOut$ has utility immeasurably lower than $passesTest$, we form two classes.
 The first has assignment $\langle othersFindOut, -1, True \rangle$; the second has $\langle passesTest, 1, True \rangle$.
 The resulting retrospection is the same as in Figure \ref{fig:UtilityPass1Others-5}, with the cost of others' knowledge outweighing the benefits of passing.